goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

   >>> list(root.keys())
   [u'mycollector']

-You can use this debug shell to introspect Python objects stored in ZODB.
-You can add, update or delete objects and attributes from the debug shell.
+Through this debug shell you can introspect, add, update or delete Python objects and attributes.

 A default view for collector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you try to access the collector from the URL:
+If you try to access the collector from the URL
-http://localhost:8080/mycollector , you will get ``NotFound`` error
+http://localhost:8080/mycollector you will get a ``NotFound`` error
 like this::

   URL: http://localhost:8080/mycollector
   ...
   NotFound: Object: <tc.collector.ticketcollector.Collector object at 0x9fe44ac>, name: u'@@index'

-This error is raised, because there is no view named ``index``
+This error is raised because there is no view named ``index``
 registered for ``ICollector``.
 This section will show how to create
 a default view for ``ICollector`` interface.